aengl/cocoon-demo/examples/custom-nodes/README.md

 );
 ```

-Since that one lives in the browser, it has to be bundled up as well.
+Since it contains [JSX](https://reactjs.org/docs/introducing-jsx.html) it has to be transpiled, so we do that using [TypeScript](https://www.typescriptlang.org/).
+Since the code will end up in a browser, it has to be bundled up as well.
 Cocoon provides a customised [`rollup.js`](https://rollupjs.org/) configuration, see [rollup.config.js](rollup.config.js) for details.

 We'll also want to add some styling.
 Check the code documentation for [components/Gallery.jsx](components/Gallery.jsx) to see how that works.